zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 date: 2019-10-02 14:09 +0300
 categories:
 published: true
-author: Gathuku Ndungu
+author: Gathuku Ndung'u
 blog-image: algolia-search/algolia.png
-intro: Algolia is the one of the most reliable platform for building search into your business.
-Zegetech search is built on algolia(Have a look it)
+intro: Algolia is the one of the most reliable platform for building search into your business, powering billions of queries for thousands of company every year and delivering results within 100ms.
+Zegetech search is built on algolia(Have a look and interact with it).
 ---

 ![jekyll_instant_image](/assets/images/blog/algolia-search/algolia.png)